 Admire the views from the Big Winch Lookout

 Before you leave The Big Winch, take notice too of the Steel Tree.
-This was built in a time when there were very few trees in Coober Pedy, and the builder wanted his kids to have a tree to climb.
+This was built at a time when there were very few trees in Coober Pedy, and the builder wanted his kids to have a tree to climb.
+Typical Outback ingenuity.

 Catch a movie at Coober Pedy Drive-in

-If you would like to visit the Kangaroo Orphanage during your visit, I recommend contacting them in advance so you don’t miss out like I did.
+If you would like to visit Josephine’s Gallery & Kangaroo Orphanage during your visit, I recommend contacting them in advance so you don’t miss out as I did.
 Find the contact details on their Facebook page here.